MET4L-DS/AskMe/README.md

 ## Introduction

-JUSTIFIED is an AI-powered platform that provides legal advice grounded in Indian legal statutes, including the Indian Penal Code.
+LawGPT is an AI-powered platform that provides legal advice grounded in Indian legal statutes, including the Indian Penal Code.
 It is designed to assist users by simulating a consultation with a lawyer, offering interpretations, potential legal outcomes, and procedural guidance on various legal matters.

 ## Features